kirantheprince/Temperature-Monitor/README.md

 ## Guidelines

- Build a Temperature Monitor Single Page Application (SPA) using Angular and test your the aplication code using Jasmine.
+ Build a Temperature Monitor Single Page Application (SPA) using Angular.

 **User Story #1**
 As an anonymous end user, I want to be able to enter any number of temperture records by entering a value and then clicking on the "Add" button.